-Each module will have a lecture broken into multiple videos.
-You are expected to view each lecture in its entirety and take complete notes on the lecture.
-You must submit your lecture notes for a grade each week, either as photos of hand-written notes or as a Word document with typed notes.
+You will be assigned sections from the textbook and/or supplemental readings with each learning module.
+There will also be a short lecture video that mirrors and explains the reading content.
+You are expected to view each lecture and complete the assigned readings in their entirety, and take complete notes on at least one of lecture and readings.

+You must submit notes on either the lecture or the reading for a grade each week.
 Studies have shown that taking notes by hand promotes recall better than typing notes, but I will accept notes in either form.
+Notes are worth 20 points.